 Partner, UK and European Patent Attorney, Design Attorney

-Rick’s work in the area of registered designs has included the preparation, filing and prosecution of design applications for various mechanical devices as well as for less conventional subject matter, such as digital user interfaces, logos and arrangements of the interiors of rooms.
-Rick is responsible for Chapter 3: “Making a Registered Community Design Application” of the Community Designs Handbook, which is published by Sweet & Maxwell.
-The Handbook takes a ‘how to’ approach, guiding the reader through the various stages of registering an RCD, and is a valuable reference for IP attorneys.
+Rick also is head of the EIP Designs practice group.
+His work with registered designs has included the preparation, filing and prosecution of design applications for various mechanical devices as well as for less conventional subject matter, such as digital user interfaces, logos and room interiors, and providing freedom-to-operate advice.
+Since 2015, he also has been a contributor to the CITMA & CIPA Community Designs Handbook, which is published by Sweet & Maxwell and is a valuable reference for IP attorneys.